Cronosoft

-Cronosoft is a UK-based non-profit software publisher established in 2002, by Simon Ullyatt which manufactures and markets games and utility software for a range of mainly 8-bit computers that are considered "retro" or commercially obsolete.
+Cronosoft is a UK-based non-profit software publisher established in 2002 by Simon Ullyatt.
+The company manufactures and markets games and utility software for a range of mainly 8-bit computers that are considered "retro" or commercially obsolete.

-Cronosoft's plan was to produce games on real media (usually cassette tape) and market them via their website, and through user enthusiasts groups.
+Cronosoft's plan was to produce games on real media (usually cassette tape) and market them via their website, and through user enthusiast groups.

 History

 Cronosoft was formed in late 2002 as a result of little software being released for older 8-bit computers.
 The last major commercial releases and magazine support for systems such as the ZX Spectrum and Commodore 64 ceasing around 1993.